ayah527/lightupgame/README.md

 The following **additional** features are implemented:
 * [x] A "bomb" button that is generated randomly each game, not a part of the pattern array.
 If clicked, the game ends immediately.
 * [x] An option in which the user can click a button to generate a hint, but that is only allowed 5 times.
 Then, they will need to wait for the clue sequence to carry out.
+* [x] A notification when the guess is incorrect.
+* [x] An interval that notifies the user when 10 seconds have passed without selecting a hint as the timer goes.

 ## Video Walkthrough

 Here's a walkthrough of implemented user stories: